| Category | Keywords |

 product = reduce(lambda x, y: x * y, nums)

-)Efficient memory handling for large sequences.
+yield)Efficient memory handling for large sequences.

 def count_up_to(n):